plewis/plewis.github.io/applets/dpp.md

 ## Dirichlet Process Prior applet
 Written by Paul O. Lewis (27-Mar-2020)

-A description of this applet is provided below the plot.
+Instructions for how to use this applet are provided below the plot.

 <div id="arbitrary" style="display:inline-block"></div>
 <div id="controls" style="display:inline-block; vertical-align:top;"></div>